M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Experiments

-\textbf{Quantitative Comparison.} The quantitative comparison results are shown in the upper part of Table~\ref{tab:room_metrics}, where DiffuScene and InstructScene are trained on 3D-FRONT and Ours on M3DLayout.
+The quantitative comparison results are shown in Table~\ref{tab:room_metrics}, where ``DIFF-M3DLayout" and ``AR-M3DLayout" represent diffusion- and autoregressive-based methods, respectively.
 In Table~\ref{tab:room_metrics}, the horizontal axis represents ground-truth renderings (real images) from three different datasets.
-As described in Appendix~\ref{sec:datasplit}, the same set of 1,500 prompts is used as conditioning input for all comparative methods to generate layouts, which are then rendered as synthetic images and used together with real images to compute FID and KID.
-Typically, real images are taken from the training set; however, since our method and the baselines are trained on different datasets with varying data distributions, direct comparison would be unfair.
-To address this, we select different datasets as the source of real images, allowing for both a fair comparison and an evaluation of fidelity and controllability.
+The same set of 1,500 prompts is used as conditioning input for all comparative methods to generate layouts, which are then rendered as synthetic images and used together with real images to compute FID and KID.
+More details can be found in the supplementary material.

-As demonstrated, for FID and KID, our method drastically outperforms the state-of-the-art by 10\%–32\% on the reference Matterport and Inf3DLayout dataset, demonstrating superior generalization compared with DiffuScene and InstructScene.
+As demonstrated, for FID and KID, the proposed DIFF-M3DLayout drastically outperforms the state-of-the-art, achieving improvements of 10\%–32\% on the reference Matterport dataset and Inf3DLayout datasets, and AR-M3DLayout achieves 34\%–44\% improvements on Inf3DLayout dataset, which demonstrates superior generalization compared with DiffuScene and InstructScene.
 On 3D-FRONT, however, it falls behind DiffuScene on these metrics.
-This is primarily because the number of objects per scene in 3D-FRONT typically ranges from 5 to 12, whereas our method generates scenes with more than 12 objects in most cases, leading to a mismatch in the distribution of scene complexity.
+This is primarily because the number of objects per scene in 3D-FRONT typically ranges from 5 to 12, whereas our method generates scenes with more than 12 objects in most cases, causing a mismatch in scene complexity distribution.
 As a result, the visual statistics of our generated layouts deviate more from the ground truth (3D-FRONT), which negatively impacts FID and KID.
 Conversely, the richer object counts and variety in the scenes generated by our model provide another advantage of our method relative to the multi-source datasets M3DLayout, which is also confirmed by the visualizations in Figure~\ref{fig:qualitative_results}.
-Moreover, our method surpasses the baselines in CLIP-Score, demonstrating enhanced controllability and a stronger alignment of the generated scenes with the given prompts.
+Moreover, our method surpasses the baselines in CLIP-Score, demonstrating enhanced controllability and a stronger alignment between the generated scenes and the given prompts.